gpeddle/model-generator/README.md

 You can customize the code generation templates to match your desired output format.
 Modify the template file (model-template.hbs) to generate code that suits your project's needs.

-## Contributing

-To contribute to the Model Generator, please follow these steps:

-1. Fork this repository.

-2. Create a new branch for your feature or bug fix:

-   `git checkout -b feature/your-feature-name`

-3. Make your changes and commit them:

-   `git commit -m "Add your commit message here"`

-4. Push your changes to your forked repository:

-   `git push origin feature/your-feature-name`

-Create a pull request to the main repository, explaining your changes and improvements.

 ## License

 This project is licensed under the MIT License.